-Tuva Data Stories prompt students to interpret specific aspects of a dataset, to practice a target data literacy skill (such a framing a question about a dataset or interpreting a pattern in data), or simply to initiate classroom discussion about data as evidence.
+Tuva Data Stories prompt students to 1) interpret specific aspects of a dataset, 2) practice a target data literacy skill (such a framing a question about a dataset or interpreting a pattern in data), or 3) simply initiate classroom discussion about data as evidence

 How can I use data stories in my classroom?

 These are so many ways that data stories can be used to catalyze data literacy skills in the classroom.
 Here are a few suggestions:

 Tuva Data Stories for Math are organized into 5 buckets based on the instructional strategy they employ.
 Each strategy is grounded in research on math and data literacy education and serves a different purpose.